SemenovMD/uart-sv/README.md

 # Module: axis_uart_transceiver

 ## Description
-This module combines UART transmitter and receiver functionalities for AXI stream data.
-It is designed to interface with AXI stream protocols and provide UART communication.
+### This module combines UART transmitter and receiver functionalities for AXI Stream data.
+It is designed to interface with AXI Stream protocols and provide UART communication.

-**Important:** This is a fully parameterizable module:
+### Important: This is a fully parameterizable module:
 - `Supports all baud rates`.
 - `Supports ODD and EVEN PARITY modes`.
 - `Supports changing the number of data bits`.